Tips to Keep Your Eyes Healthy This Fall

-The great memories of Summer are coming to an end, but there is something about fall that makes people fall in love with this beautiful season.
+The great memories of Summer are coming to an end as the first day of Fall makes its debut this week on the 23rd.
+There is something about Fall that makes people fall in love with this beautiful season.
 Maybe having a pumpkin spice latte, seeing the tree’s foliage change, or a trip to the orchard can entice you to fall in love with the season every year.
 As the season changes, your eye health should be a top priority.
-According to the American Academy Of Ophthalmology, here are a few tips to protect and ensure your eyes stay healthy this fall.
+According to the American Academy of Ophthalmology, here are a few tips to protect and ensure your eyes stay healthy this Fall.

 Raking Leaves?
 Protect Those Eyes!